Archive for the ‘Uncategorized’ Category

 Oh, speaking of “Subversive Radio Host” – using the clever pifm software turns the Raspberry Pi into a remarkably powerful transmitter.
 I think I’ve got my antenna trimmed down enough to make it a legal unlicensed transmitter (my original test was with a 20″ or so piece of alligator-clip wire that happened to be handy, and got the signal out to about three blocks away.
 Definitely too much power for legal unlicensed use.)
 I suspect with an ideal-length wire as an antenna you could cover a whole town, if you placed it well, and if you didn’t mind getting the FCC (or whoever your local regulatory agency is) very annoyed with you.

-I’ve decided that while I’m experimenting with encoding opus audio for playback on the web and portable media players and smartphones, I might as well post some of my experiments on opuscast.com until I finally get around to building something more complete there.
+I’ve decided that while I’m experimenting with encoding opus audio for playback on the web and portable media players and smartphones,

 An old record album - 45rpmMetadata in Ogg files is nice and simple compared to the bizarre mess that is id3v2, which is the metadata format used for crappy-old-mp3.